dustinpfister/blog_posts/_posts/linux-redirection.md

 hello world
 ```

-There are all kinds of commnands that will produce standard output, it is the standard stream where the result of a command will be spit out to.
-With this simple hello world example of the Linux echo command the standard output of the command is ending up in the console, howeher that does not need to be the final place that it goes to.
-The standard output of this command could be piped to another command that would in turn place it somewhere other than the console depeding on the nature of the command.
+There are all kinds of commands that will produce standard output, it is the standard stream where the result of a command will be spit out to.
+With this simple hello world example of the Linux echo command the standard output of the command is ending up in the console, however that does not need to be the final place that it goes to.
+The standard output of this command could be piped to another command that would in turn place it somewhere other than the console depending on the nature of the command.

 For example I can take the standard output of the echo command, and pipe it into the standard input of the nano text editor.